 As beautiful, authentic sounds fill the Fountain Court, the work of period artists are a feast for the eyes as well.
-The organ—with its 600 pipes and lavishly carved, painted and gilded 22-foot case—is the centerpiece of a new installation that highlights over 30 major Baroque paintings and sculpture from the Gallery’s permanent collection.
+The organ—with its 600 pipes and lavishly carved, painted and gilded 22-foot case—is the centerpiece of an installation that highlights over 30 major Baroque paintings and sculpture from the Gallery’s permanent collection.

-The museum’s latest acquisition, Luca Giordano’s monumental altarpiece The Entombment (1650-1653) is a powerful addition to this unique collaboration between the Eastman School of Music and the Memorial Art Gallery, both divisions of the University of Rochester.
+The museum’s latest baroque acquisition, Luca Giordano’s monumental altarpiece The Entombment (1650-1653) is a powerful addition to this unique collaboration between the Eastman School of Music and the Memorial Art Gallery, both divisions of the University of Rochester.
 The Eastman organ, surrounded by major works of art from the Baroque period, immerses audience members and museum visitors alike in the rich and dramatic visual and musical culture of 17th- and 18th-century Europe.